adriantich/DnoisE/README.md

 Different pipelines use different names to number of reads (size/count/reads...).
 This can be specified using parameter *-n* followed by string name (for instance: -n size, default).
 Sequence name can also be specified using *-q* parameter (sequence/seq...)(*-q* sequence, default)

-If input is a fasta file, the sequence must be in a single line and both id and size must end by ";".
+If input is a fasta file, the sequence must be in a single line and both id (first qualifier) and size must end by ";".
+Any other qualifier will be ignored.

       >Seq_000000012;size=433081;
       TTTGAGTTCAATACAAAGTCATTCAGGAGCTGCTATTGACTTAGCTATCTTCAGTTTACATCTTTCAGGAGCTTCTTCGATTCTAGGAGCAATTAATTTTATTTCTACCATTATAAATATGCGAAATCCTGGACAAACATTTTATCGCATTCCTTTATTTGTTTGATCGATTTTCGTAACTGCTTTACTACTATTATTAGCAGTACCAGTTTTAGCAGGAGCTATTACCATGTTACTAACTGATCGTAATTTTAATACAGCCTTTTTTGACCCTTCTGGAGGTGGTGATCCTGTACTTTATCAACATTTATTT

-If input file is a .csv (*-f* F), separator between columns can be specified using the *-p* parameter (see help).
+If input file is a .csv (*-f* F), the separator between columns can be specified using the *-p* parameter (see help).

 __*OUTPUT FILES (-j|-F|-P)*__

 DnoisE can return three different types of output files.
-When a "daughter" sequence is found, different joining criteria can be performed if Edgar equation meets more than one possible "mothers".
-As comparisions are done sequencially from higher to lower abundances, when a sequence meets its "mother", comparisions will break if r criteria (*-j* 2) is choosed, this is the lesser ratio value between "daughter" abundance and "mother" abundance.
-However, this doesn't mean that the "mother" found is the best.
-If d criteria (*-j* 3), lesser d value, or r_d criteria (*-j* 1), lesser value of the skew abundance ratio divided by beta(d), are choosed more comparisions will be performed still the lesser d value is found (there can be equal d distance but higher abundance ratio).
+When a "daughter" sequence is found, different joining criteria can be applied if more than one possible "mother" meets Edgar’s equation requirement.
+As comparisons are done sequentially from higher to lower abundances, when a sequence meets a "mother", comparisons will stop if r criteria (*-j* 2) is chosen (i.e., the lesser ratio value between "daughter" abundance and "mother" abundance).
+However, this doesn't guarantee that the "mother" found is the best.

+If d criteria (*-j* 3 , lesser d value), r_d criteria (*-j* 1, lesser value of the skew abundance ratio divided by beta(d)), or all criteria (*-j* 4), are chosen, comparisons continue and all potential “mothers” are stored.
+The program will choose afterwards the best “mother” according to the preferred criterion.
-Therefore, when r criteria is choosed, computation time became lower as far as less comparisions are performed.
-However we recomend r_d criteria which is set as default value.
+Therefore, when r criteria is chosen, computation time is lower because less comparisons are performed.
+However, we recommend the r_d criteria which is set as default value.

 In order to return different types of output for both criteria (*-j*) and format (*-F*; T set as default for .fasta files and F for .csv files) even after DnoisE is finished, DnoisE creates a database in output directory which contains information of how to join all incorrect sequences.
-Output can be difined again by running DnoisE with the parameter *-P* set as 2 and reseting again both *-j* and *-F* parameters.
-However, when DnoisE originally has been runned with -j 2, none but ratio joining criteria is returned as joining sequences output.
+Output can be re-analysed again by running DnoisE with the parameter *-P* set as 2 and resetting both *-j* and *-F* parameters as desired.
+Note that if *-j* 2 has been initially chosen, it is not possible to obtain the other joining criteria without re-running DnoisE, because comparisons are halted when the first “mother” is encountered.
-Finally we have added an option returning the three different outputs: *-j* 4.

 __*INPUT AND OUTPUT PATHS (-i|-o)*__